Career advice

 Share this page

-• Growing investment in data infrastructure
+• Companies are investing heavily in data infrastructure

-• Focus on data-driven decision making
+• Automation and data-driven decision making have become business priorities

 1. Python

 Python has become the universal language for AI and data science, making it the most sought-after technical skill by Australian employers.
-Its intuitive syntax, extensive libraries, and powerful frameworks make it essential for everything from data analysis to machine learning.

 • Finance: Risk analysis and trading algorithms